aabccd021/tiny-cookie-session/README.md

 # :cookie: tiny-cookie-session.js

 **tiny-cookie-session** is a cookie-based session management library that detects session forking.
-When session forking is detected, this library logs out both the attacker and the user.
+When session forking is detected, this library logs out both the attacker and the user. :no_entry_sign:

-## Important: Security limitations
+## Important: Security limitations :warning:

 While this library detects session forking, it does not provide complete protection.
 You should understand its limitations before using it in production.